SunkenPotato/sunkenpotato.github.io/content/posts/storing-passwords-in-sql.md

 showFullContent = false
 readingTime = false
 hideComments = false
+draft = true
 +++

 ## Intro
 I'm sure everyone has had that moment where you create an account for something and then you have to write down the password somewhere, or store it in a password manager.

 Or, you had to store those backup keys for 2FA, and those are very annoying to remember, and even when they do give you a file to download, they're always named \